georglauterbach/uncore/documentation/content/development.md

 ### Rust Conventions

 Rust if formatted using `rustfmt`, which is installed with [Rust] itself.
 You can format your code using `just format` or `cargo fmt` in the repository modules containing [Rust] code.
 The style definition is found under `modules/.rustfmt.toml`.
 Make sure to adjust your style to the already present style.
 The Rust naming convention found under <https://doc.rust-lang.org/1.0.0/style/style/naming/README.html> is strictly adhered to.

-The only exception are functions which serve a very special purpose, such as `__never_return`.
-They are prefixed with two underscores.
+Crate-level / global `lib.rs` (or in case of the kernel, also `main.rs`) are formatted in a special way.
+We start by declaring crate-level attributes and crate-level documentation, then modules and exports and last but not least, global functions.
+You may want to have a look at the `helper/` module's `lib.rs` for a concise example.

 ## Miscellaneous